 Again, there are interesting social media analytics tools in the market:

-- Social Mention, a social media search engine that searches for user-generated content on social networks.
+- Brand Mentions, a social media search engine that searches for user-generated content on social networks.

 - TweetReach, providing detailed reach analysis for any search term or tweets spread on Twitter.

 - SimplyMeasured, providing social media analytics and measurements for data-driven agencies and brands.

 Most of the tools listed in the Engagement & Listening stages also provide their own set of analytics.
 Check them out.